 Anxiety & Panic Questions and Answers

-Throughout my years of helping people with Anxiety and Panic I have given various answers to all sorts of questions, and certain questions have come up far more than others.
-So, for everyone’s benefit, I have listed some of the more popular ones below.
+Throughout my years of helping people I have given various answers to all sorts of questions around anxiety, and certain questions have come up far more than others.
+So, for everyone’s benefit, I have listed some of the more popular questions below.

 Q.1 Why do I feel better in certain situations and not in others?

 This is a very common one and it all comes down to how you think in other situations.

 For example, you may feel better in the safety of your own home rather than at a family gathering.
 The only difference in these situations is in the way you think.
 You are the same person and it is not the situation that makes you feel worse, it is your thought pattern and memory working together.

 You may spend the day worrying about going to a particular function, setting your body up to be anxious on arrival, and then blame it on the situation you are in rather than the thought pattern you have created during the day while at home.
 You may get there and then also worry about making a fool of yourself, spending the whole time tensing and trying to control how you feel and creating more anxiety.
 Do you see how we do this to ourselves?
 It is not the situation, but our perception of the situation, that causes us to feel more anxious.

 You must just accept how you feel wherever you are and in whatever situation you find yourself.
 Deal with yourself and not the place.
 If your feel apprehensive then that’s fine.
 Don’t try to feel any different than you do or try to keep some kind of grip on yourself; release this grip.